MicroStrategy/embedding-sdk-docs/docs/add-functionality/attribute-element-selection.md

 });
 ```

-If you do not enter a value for visualizationSelectedElements, the dossier runs using the old behavior and no new attribute elements are selected in the visualization.
+If you do not enter a value for visualizationSelectedElements, the dashboard runs using the old behavior and no new attribute elements are selected in the visualization.

 #### Response